-v.
-Non-energy activities of program This is not applicable to this program.
+- iv.
+Program-specific marketing and outreach efforts (provide budget) - v.
+Non-energy activities of program This is not applicable to this program. - vi.
+Non-IOU Programs This is not applicable to this program.

 The Program's contractor is participating directly in the CEC-PIER program and the technology is being utilized directly for establishing Title 20 and Title 24 guidelines.